 - Salary differences

-Nursing students can expect to spend three to four years earning a BSN if they choose this path to their RN licensure.
+BSN programs can take between 3 to 4 years for nursing students if they choose this path to their RN licensure.
 BSN programs delve deeper into nursing best practices to improve patient outcomes, making them an asset to nurses who wish to continue advancing their careers.
 It is worth noting that employers have begun to favor RNs who have a BSN because they have more extensive nursing knowledge than their ADN counterparts.

 Scope of practice and core competencies

-Bachelor’s degree nursing programs teach clinical nursing skills as well, but they also include leadership, management, and nursing research competencies that can fast-track a nursing career.
-RNs with bachelor’s degrees have a firm grasp on the cultural, economic, and social issues that can affect patient outcomes, which make them more valuable to employers.
+Bachelor of Science in Nursing programs teach clinical nursing skills as well, but they also include leadership, management, and nursing research competencies that can fast-track a nursing career.
+RNs with bachelor’s degrees have a firm grasp of the cultural, economic, and social issues that can affect patient outcomes, which makes them more valuable to employers.

 Career descriptions for Registered Nurses (RNs) who have an associate degree will not differ that much from RNs who hold bachelor’s degrees.
 Both can expect to have the same job responsibilities:

-- Consulting with healthcare teams about treatment plans
+- Consult with healthcare teams about treatment plans

 That is where the similarities end for RNs who chose different paths to their licensure.
 Nurses who wish to pursue long-term career opportunities have an advantage if they started with a BSN.
-Holding a bachelor’s degree allows RNs to easily work toward new job roles like Nurse Practitioner (NP), Nurse Midwife (NM), and Nurse Anesthetist (NA).
+Holding a bachelor’s degree allows RNs to easily work toward new job roles like Nurse Practitioner, Nurse Midwife, and Nurse Anesthetist.